danilobarion1986/robohash_client/README.md

 $ bundle && rspec
 ```

+### TODO's

++ Add a decent CLI
++ Get image/url with random name
++ Add option for other image formats
++ Refactor RobohashClient class in more classes
++ ...

 ### How to contribute?

 If you want to include more functionality or suggest some change: